 The given channel for the production of $h'$ should not be suppressed by very small effective size of the Higgs boson.
-Thus we arrive at a qualitative physical picture for the dominant mechanism of $h'$-production, in which the SM Higgs boson acts as a spectator.
+Thus we arrive at a qualitative physical picture for the dominant mechanism of $h'$-production: This is an associated $hh'$-production.
 Consequently, $h'$ should be revealed not at the c.m.s. energy $E\approx m_{h'}$ but at $E\approx m_h + m_{h'}$.

-The reasoning above can be reversed: If in the future the $H(650)$ is confirmed while all other second scalar candidates below 650~GeV are ruled out then from the locality argument we may conclude that the $H(650)$ should represent not a new particle but a threshold related with the Higgs boson $h$ and a new scalar boson with the mass of about 525~GeV.
-In other words, the mere observation of the $H(650)$ may hint at the existence of the $h'$ near 0.5~TeV independently of the model arguments presented in the previous sections.